ramp-shapes/ramp-shapes-perf/README.md

 This is a performance benchmark for [rdfxjson](https://github.com/AlexeyMz/rdfxjson) library.

+## Installation
+1. Run `npm install` to install dependencies.
+2. *(Optional)* Execute `npm link` in the checked out copy of the rdfxjson library and `npm link rdfxjson` to benchmark the latest library version.
+3. Run `npm run build` to compile the code.

-## Usage instructions
+## Usage
-Use `npm install` to install dependencies and `npm run build` to compile the code.
-Then run one of the following entry points:
+After executing installation steps, run one of the following entry points:

 | Entry point               | Description                                  |
 |---------------------------|----------------------------------------------|